brendanmcc02/film-rec/README.md

         "American"
     ],
     "poster": "https://image.tmdb.org/t/p/w500/ow3wq89wM8qd5X7hWKxiRfsFf9C.jpg",
-    "summary": "The defense and the prosecution have rested and the jury is filing into the jury room..."
+    "summary": "The defense and the prosecution have rested and the jury is filing..."
-},
+}
 ```

 > In order to make my web app compatible with IMDb and Letterboxd, I had to additionally store the Letterboxd `title` and Letterboxd `year` of the films, because in some rare cases they differ between the platforms - and yes, this was a headache.